NanoFlow: Towards Optimal Large Language Model Serving Throughput: Background

-According to the characteristics of the operations during inference, we can classify them into three categories.
+According to the characteristics of the operations during inference, we can classify them into four categories.

-\textbf{Dense operations} The KQV generation, O projection, Up, Gate, and Down projection compute the multiplication of activation and model weights, which we define as dense operations.
+\textbf{Dense operations.} The KQV generation, O projection, Up, Gate, and Down projection compute the multiplication of activation and model weights, which we define as \textit{dense operations}.
 In the prefill phase, all tokens of new requests form a large batch for these dense operations.
-In the decode phase, batched decode aggregates the activation from all the decode requests for dense operations~\cite{orca}.
-Moreover, as the prefill phase and decode phase share the same weight matrices, the activations from both phases can be combined to further exploit the batching effect by amortizing the weight loading cost~\cite{sarathi}.
-As a result, dense operations become \textit{compute-bound}.
+In the decode phase, batched decoding aggregates the activations from all the decode requests for dense operations~\cite{orca}.
+Moreover, as the prefill phase and decode phase share weight matrices, the activations from both phases can be combined to further exploit the batching effect by amortizing the weight loading cost~\cite{sarathi}.
+As a result, dense operations are \textit{compute-bound}.

-\textbf{Attention operations} In transformer architectures, the relation between tokens is captured using the attention operation.
-In the prefill phase, all of the query and key vectors are aggregated into $Q$ and $K$ matrices, respectively.
-The attention score between each token pair is computed using $\text{Softmax} (Q \cdot K^T)$.
-The attention score is then multiplied by the $V$ matrix to get the attention output.
-All of $K$, $Q$, $V$ matrices have dimension ($p$, $D_{model}$), where $p$ is the number of tokens in the prompt and $D_{model}$ is the hidden dimension.
-Since the $p$ is large, prefill attention is compute-intensive.
-In contrast, in the decode phase, only one token is generated in each iteration where the token's embedding vector is multiplied by the $K$ and $V$ matrices formed by previous tokens.
-While the compute is minimal, loading large $K$ and $V$ matrices from the \kv{} makes the decode attention phase memory-bound.
-Moreover, since different requests have distinct contexts ($K$ and $V$ matrices), batching decode attention doesn't amortize the \kv{} loading time.
+\textbf{Attention operations.} Transformers capture token relations through attention~\cite{attention}.
+The prefill phase processes all input tokens simultaneously, making it \textit{compute-bound}, while the decode phase generates one token per iteration, loading cached $K$ and $V$ vectors from the \kv{}, making it \textit{memory-bound}.